Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

   in pasList #$ phead #$ psndBuiltin #$ pasConstr # txInfo
 ```

-Trying it on the same `mockCtx` yields-
+Trying it on the same `mockCtx` yields:

 ```haskell
 > f `evalWithArgsT` [PlutusTx.toData mockCtx]
 Right (Program () (Version () 1 0 0) (Constant () (Some (ValueOf list (data) [Constr 0 [Constr 0 [Constr 0 [B ""],I 1],Constr 0 [Constr 0 [Constr 0 [B "\SOH#"],Constr 1 []],Map [],Constr 1 []]]]))))
 ```

-Getting some of the boilerplate out of the way, this is what the value looks like-
+Getting some of the boilerplate out of the way, this is what the value looks like:

 ```haskell
 Some